ietf-wg-idr/RFC4271bis/rfc4271bis.md

 EBGP:
   : External BGP (BGP connection between external peers).

+Export Policy:
+  : A local policy to be applied in selecting the information contained
+    in the Adj-RIBs-Out.
+As described in {{rib}}, the Adj-RIBs-Out contain information that has been selected for advertisement to other BGP speakers.

 External peer:
   : Peer that is in a different Autonomous System than the local
     system.